 4.30 There are areas of the Borough at risk from flooding from a variety of sources such as rivers and the sea in addition to local sources of flooding such as surface water.
-With Climate Change, the risks from these types of flooding are likely to exacerbated.
-The NPPF makes clear that development should be directed away from areas at highest risk to flooding both present and in the future.
+With climate change, the risks from these types of flooding are likely to exacerbated.
+The NPPF makes clear that development should be directed away from areas at highest risk of flooding now and in the future.
 The Local Plan has been informed by the PUSH Strategic Flood Risk Assessment 2016 Update.